DataDog/documentation/content/en/service_management/service_level_objectives/time_slice/uptime_calculations.md

 [INSERT IMAGES]

 When groups are present, uptime is calculated for each individual group.
 However, overall uptime works differently.
-In order to match existing monitor SLO functionality, time-slice SLOs use the same definition of overall uptime.
+In order to match existing monitor SLO functionality, Time Slice SLOs use the same definition of overall uptime.
 When **all** groups have uptime, it is considered overall uptime.
 Conversely, if **any** group has downtime, it is considered overall downtime.
 Overall uptime is always less than the uptime for any individual group.

 In the example above, environment "staging" has 5 minutes of downtime over a 24-hour period, resulting in approximately 99.652% of uptime.